 Baptism can be done at any time, but must be done during a public service with communion.
-Typically that is during a Saturday evening or Sunday morning service.
+Typically that is during a Sunday morning service.
 Baptism is especially appropriate on the following festivals: the Feast of the Baptism of our Lord (the First Sunday after the Epiphany - early January), Easter eve or day (March or April), Day of Pentecost (May or June), or All Saints’ Day (or the Sunday following - early November).

 To arrange for a baptism at Ascension contact the parish office and to speak to one of the clergy.